eduroam, OpenSSL 3, and wpa_supplicant

 October 8, 2006 personal

-I’m fond of the Pineapple Sauce Pancake graph: the vertices are English words, and there is an edge from a to b if ab is also an English word (e.g., “pan” and “cake” are English words, and there is an edge from “pan” to “cake” because “pancake” is also an English word).
+I’m fond of the Pineapple Sauce Pancake graph: the vertices are English words, and there is an edge from to if is also an English word (e.g., “pan” and “cake” are English words, and there is an edge from “pan” to “cake” because “pancake” is also an English word).

 To play around with this, I wrote a Javascript program, complete with a Web 2.0 logo–which reminds me, I wonder if there is an interpreter for the programming language logo, written in Javascript?